astepni/astepni/README.md

 ### 🚀 Featured Project

 <p>
-  I invite you to explore my <b>VAT tax calculation app</b>, which leverages modern Django best practices and robust technologies to deliver a clean, efficient, and feature-rich solution.
+  I invite you to explore my <b>VAT-flow app</b>, which leverages modern Django best practices and robust technologies to deliver a clean, efficient, and feature-rich solution.
 Its unique blend of automation, data validation, and API integrations sets it apart as a practical and scalable tool.
 </p>

 ---